roshanrn/rnAlloc/README.md

    The RnBackend maintains metadata of which size bin its memory is being allocated to from the global list.

-   (Not implemented) The mmap() call can reserves pages directly from 2MB hugepages if available via the HugeTLBfs.
+   (Not implemented) The mmap() call can reserves pages directly from 2MB hugepages if available via the HugeTLBfs [1].
 This is because hugepages help in lowering TLB misses by design due to the lower PTEs.
 One could also try to use larger sizes hugepages like 1GB or other values supported by the platform that RnAlloc runs on.
    > **_Observation:_**  **This design element helps improve performance by reducing TLB misses**

    (Not implemented) Background Thread - Garbage collector of sorts: This thread keeps a check on memory allocated to each RnPool and RnBin and keeps a check on the best tradeoff between space utilization and latency of memory allocation and free calls.